benhavenaar/emailanalyser/README.md

 Upon closing the program (by selecting option 2) it will delete all downloaded attachments.

 ## Input/Output
 It takes `.eml` files and creates an `.xlsx` file in the /src/scanresults folder.
 The `.xlsx` file consists of the found and scanned URLs in the body of the email.
 Besides that, authentication results/signatures are saved in this excel file beneath the table.
-The table is ordered by the 'malicious' column.
+The table is ordered by the 'malicious' and 'suspicious' column.